 How to adjust general hardness (GH) in your aquarium

 To lower your aquarium’s general hardness, your best choice is to start with reverse osmosis water.
 Removing dissolved mineral content is a very difficult task, and if your water contains any significant degree of hardness, you will be unable to do so without filtration.
 This is another reason why reverse osmosis is so prevalent in saltwater aquariums.
-The low GH demanded by these tanks is best achieved by using RO water, or mixing in distilled water.
+The low GH demanded by these tanks is best achieved by using RO water or by mixing in distilled water.
 Adding peat moss, plant substrate, and driftwood to your tank will also absorb some of the mineral content, but it will also bring down your water’s pH level.

-To increase your aquarium’s general hardness, add in mineral-rich limestone to the tank.
+To increase your aquarium’s general hardness, add mineral-rich limestone to the tank.
 Crushed coral and aragonite can be mixed into your substrate.
 These are made of calcium carbonate and will increase the general hardness of your tank as they dissolve.
 However, these are best paired with fish who prefer high KH and pH, like cichlids, as they tend to raise those levels as well as GH.
 Remineralizing buffers are also sold that can be added to the water to elevate GH levels.

 Carbonate hardness is the measurement of carbonates and bicarbonates present in your water.
 KH functions as a buffer to your aquarium’s pH.
 Most fish, coral, and aquatic plants react very poorly to any rapid pH fluctuations.
 Changes in pH shock fish and even results in their death.
 KH, also sometimes referred to as your tank’s alkalinity, ensures that acids do not immediately attack the pH balance of the tank.
 Instead, any change to pH is first softened by the KH of the water.

 As your fish create waste, ammonia and nitrites are natural byproducts.
 These are acidic compounds, and without a buffer between them and the pH, they would increase the acidity of your water.
 However, the acids instead eat away at the aquarium’s KH.
 In saltwater tanks, the bicarbonates also help boost the growth of the coral’s exoskeletons.
 Out of all the water chemistry parameters of the tank, KH arguably plays the most important role.
 Without stable KH, you risk your pH crashing.
-KH should absolutely never reach zero because this would eliminate any buffer between the pH and instability.
+KH should never reach zero because this would eliminate any buffer between the pH and instability.

 Different fish do have different KH preferences, just like they have for hardness and pH.
-Generally speaking, the higher the pH of your water, the higher levels of KH will be required.
+Normally, the higher the pH of your water, the higher levels of KH will be required.
 Most fish and plants are comfortable in a relatively large range of KH (anywhere from 1-10 dKH).
 Monitoring your KH to ensure it is staying balanced is the most important factor.
 It should not be adjusted unless necessary.

 How to adjust calcium hardness (KH) in your aquarium